Dementia Diagnosis

 If a diagnosis is uncertain and dementia with Lewy body dementia is suspected, consider specialist referral for a DaTSCAN (123I-FP-CIT SPECT).
 If unavailable, consider 123I-MIBG cardiac scintigraphy or polysomnography with EEG.

-Do not rule out DLB solely based on normal results of the above investigations.
-It is important to always consider clinical correlation.
+Do not rule out DLB based solely on normal results of the above investigations.
+It is important to consider clinical correlation.

 Consider the possibility of mixed dementias.
-Diagnosing one subtype does not rule out the presence of others; continue to assess for additional subtypes if clinical suspicion remains3.
+Diagnosing one subtype does not rule out the presence of others; continue to assess for additional subtypes if clinically warranted3.

 Consider specialist referral if2,5,9,11